wilzbach/msa/README.md

 In case
 * Amazon S3 should be ever down, there is a [redundant build server](https://drone.io/github.com/greenify/biojs-vis-msa/files).
 * you need a uglified unzipped CDN version, just remove the `.gz` in the file name.
+* you want the latest version, replace the version number with `latest`.

 Demo
 -----